pablogottifredi/invg-coding-test/Readme.md

 }
 ```

 ### Test 2.
-Provide and User Interface to write the text to search and get helpdesk tickets
+Provide an User Interface to write the text to search and get helpdesk tickets

 * Rules & behaviors
     >   Put and helpdeks ID and GET a detailed list of incident according that category